jao11/XMIMSIM/Advanced-usage.md

 #### Fortran

-The latest release of XMI-MSIM (5.0) has been compiled with gfortran 4.9, installed using MacPorts.
-Do not attempt to try a different fortran compiler, it won't work!
+The latest release of XMI-MSIM (6.0) has been compiled with gfortran 6, installed using MacPorts.
+Do not attempt to try a different fortran compiler, or even a different version of gfortran: it won't work!
+What should work (though I haven't tested this), is a gfortran 6 compiler installed with Homebrew or Fink.

 Compile your source files (to be executed for each source file separately):

 ```
-gfortran-mp-4.9 -I/Applications/XMI-MSIM.app/Contents/Resources/include/xmimsim -fopenmp -ffree-line-length-none -c -fno-common -o object1.o source1.f90
+gfortran-mp-6 -I/Applications/XMI-MSIM.app/Contents/Resources/include/xmimsim -fopenmp -ffree-line-length-none -c -fno-common -o object1.o source1.f90
 ```

 Link the objects together:

 ```
-gfortran-mp-4.9 -fopenmp -Wl,-undefined -Wl,dynamic_lookup -o module.so -bundle object1.o object2.o ...
+gfortran-mp-6 -fopenmp -Wl,-undefined -Wl,dynamic_lookup -o module.so -bundle object1.o object2.o ...
 ```

 #### C

 Feel free to use any C compiler you want for this: the default clang, or any C compiler offered by MacPorts.
-Keep in mind though that clang currently doesn't support OpenMP.
+Keep in mind though that the macOS system clang currently doesn't support OpenMP. clang as provided by Homebrew and MacPorts does support OpenMP.

 Compile your source files (to be executed for each source file separately):